JasonThomasData/scrapers_for_sbs/README.md

 I run my scrapers locally, but another great option is to put your scrapers on Morph.
 Morph is a free

-I also sometimes run my scrapers from a linux-based vitual private server, automated to run at certain times with the handy scheduling program, ```crontab```.
+I also sometimes run my scrapers from a linux-based virtual private server, automated to run at certain times with the handy scheduling program, ```crontab```.
 This means I can always scrape anything without turning my computer on.

 Morph also provides automated scraping, but those are limited to one per day for each scraper (I think).